General Course Policies

 • You may also make an appointment with me for help getting caught up, but please understand that I can’t reteach entire class meetings to you.
 You will have to have done your best to come to the meeting prepared and with specific questions.
 I suggest making friends with a reliable fellow student who can help you catch up.

-10. Keeping Class Productive
+8. Participation, Keeping Class Productive

 • Unless you are expecting a crucial call, put your phone on silent (not just vibrate).
 If you are expecting a crucial call and might have to step out of class briefly, that’s fine.
-Sometimes I am in the same boat–I have kids who have to check in with me or who get sick, I have aging parents, etc.
+Sometimes I am in the same boat–I have kids who have to check in with me or who get sick, I have aging parents, etc. When you are on your own, you probably use your devices to combine work and play and to toggle back and forth between various activities.
+I often do the same.
+In the classroom context, though, please use devices for relevant work.

-11. The Writing Center and Other Academic Support
+9. The Writing Center and Other Academic Support

-12. Academic Honesty
+10. Academic Honesty

 • You may or may not be permitted to use generative AI technologies to help you do a particular assignment.
 See the Policy for Ethical Use of Generative AI Technologies in my classes.
 Note: the policy may be revised as new technologies emerge.

 • Nobody’s born knowing how to integrate source material into their own work.
 I will help you, but you have to ask questions.
 Be careful to keep the boundaries between your words and ideas and others’ words and ideas clear when the assignment calls for that.
+The Harvard Guide to Using Sources is required reading in most of my courses.

 • The work you turn in for this course must be your own.
 You must acknowledge your intellectual debts.